alvineebai/Alvine-kubernetes/16-cluster-maintenance-and-troubleshooting/readme.md

 - Cluster backup and upgrade
 - and more

-Note: These are operations made by cluster administrators.
+Note: These operations executed by cluster administrators.
 Maintenance operations may vary depending on how your cluster is setup (cloud or On-prem)

 ### Preparing node for maintenance
 - **cordon node**: Mark the node as unschedulable.
 Running pods are not evicted.